jrasor/csee331/README.md

 endless.
 #### Another Robot
 Another training robot is supported by this project, the "Lookeebot".
-It is a drive train and a camera, nothing else.
+It is a drive train and a controller phone, nothing else.
 It's a testing platform for robot vision.
-It just runs around with the camera and looks at stuff.
+It just runs around with the phone's camera and looks at stuff.
 #### The Software
 The software is this project.
 It is built up from sample opmodes taken from the FtcRobotController samples that come with the SDK, and also with this